kwaldenphd/python-structured-data/README.md

 ## Lab Overview & Goals

-This lab provides an overview of fundamental programming concepts in the areas of file I/O and working with structured data, with a focus on Python syntax.
+This first part of this lab provides an overview of fundamental programming concepts in the areas of file I/O and working with structured data, with a focus on Python syntax.
 Topics covered include:
 - Delimited (`.csv`, `.tsv`) and name-value (`.json`, `.xml`) data structures
 - Escape characters in relation to delimited data structures
 - Working with delimited and name-value data structures in the Python programming environment, with a focus on the `csv` + `json` modules and `list` + `dictionary` data structures